Dear readers of ADxS.org, please forgive the disruption.

 1.3.1.
 The central nervous system (brain and spinal cord, CNS)

-In the case of mild challenges, the dopamine level in the PFC and the noradrenaline level are raised slightly at first.
+In the case of mild challenges, the dopamine level in the PFC and the noradrenaline level are initially raised slightly.
 Both improve cognitive performance (ability to perceive and think).

 Deactivation of the PFC further disinhibits the HPA axis, which is controlled by the PFC.